 This section provides students with information on what mental health is, how to achieve emotional wellness, when and where to seek help, and common myths around this topic.
 Also included are two videos: one mental health overview and one on common stressors international students face.

-International students at WCTC are required to purchase health insurance.
+International students at WCTC are required to purchase health insurance that includes evacuation and repatriation coverage.

 In the event of a medical emergency, call 9-1-1 for help.
 Please note, you should only call for an ambulance if there is an emergency.
 Ambulances are very expensive and you may be liable for some or all of the cost.